Active Prevention & Early Detection of Cognitive Impairment (“APEC”)

 Finding the Solution – Evidence-based Service Model

 To find an intervention which can effectively improve cognitive functioning and reduce the risk of dementia, the Elderly Fund commissioned Prof Linda Lam, Chairman and Professor of the Dept. of Psychiatry of The Chinese University of Hong Kong in 2011 to conduct a research in the 2nd phase of APEC.
+APEC emphasizes on the regularity and frequency of activities.
+In order to encourage habit formation, participating elders are asked to take part in three 1-hour activities a week which include a combination of physical exercise or cognitive training.
 Over 550 MCI and VMCI elders were recruited through three NGOs (Baptist Oi Kwan Social Service, Haven of Hope Christian Service and Hong Kong Sheng Kung Hui Welfare Council) to undergo structured cognitive and physical activities for one year.
 These elders were assessed periodically and the results indicated an overall improvement in their cognitive functions.
 Thus, an evidence-based model is established.
 It is proved to be effective in slowing down elders’ cognitive deterioration, as well as feasible and can be implemented by NGOs in community level.

 Arousing Community and Public Awareness